White Ribbons

 grows inside me—

-or if it blooms from hers.
+Or if it blooms from hers.

 On the table, the fruit is still bitter,

-tasting like the last time I was happy,
+Tasting like the last time I was happy,

-and I’m left hungry for days.
+And I’m left hungry for days.

 Oh, mother,

-I lie on this blood-stained floor counting cracks, notes, and whispers,
+I lie on this blood-stained floor,

-and cracks my tears.
+Until nostalgia overflows my bones and cracks my tears.

 You follow me around to torture my soul;

-you know what you’re doing,
+You know what you’re doing,

-dressing yourself in pity.
+Dressing yourself in pity.

 Can’t feel my soaked eyes anymore,

-losing my marbles for a few moments of peace,
+Losing my marbles for a few moments of peace,

-measuring the days until I escape.
+Measuring the days until I escape.

 I was once your baby—

-white ribbons in her tangled brown curls,
+White ribbons in her tangled brown curls,

-cheeks sticky with profound misery,
+Cheeks stained with profound misery,

-a fragile little thing in your hands
+A fragile little thing in your hands

-whom you loved and cared for.
+Whom you loved and cared for.

 Let me feel the warmth of your love again.